influxdata/flux/docs/SPEC.md

 Derivative has the following properties:

 * `unit` duration
-    unit is the time duration to use for the result
+    unit is the time duration to use for the result.
+    Defaults to `1s`.
 * `nonNegative` bool
     nonNegative indicates if the derivative is allowed to be negative.
     If a value is encountered which is less than the previous value then it is assumed the previous value should have been a zero.
 * `columns` list strings
-    columns is a list of columns on which to compute the derivative
+    columns is a list of columns on which to compute the derivative.
+    Defaults to `["_value"]`.
 * `timeColumn` string
     timeColumn is the column name for the time values.
     Defaults to `_time`.